Numerically Stable Softmax and Cross Entropy

 \]

-This new equation guarentees that the sum inside the log will always be \(\geq 1\), so we no longer need to worry about log(0)
+This new equation guarantees that the sum inside the log will always be \(\geq 1\), so we no longer need to worry about log(0)

 errors.